phaserjs/phaser/README.md

 * There is a brand new PhysicsEditor export script specifically for Phaser (in the resources folder), and new p2 polygon parsing functions thanks to georgiee.

-There is an extensive [Migration Guide](https://github.com/photonstorm/phaser/blob/master/resources/Migration%20Guide.md) available.
+There is an extensive [Migration Guide](https://github.com/photonstorm/phaser/blob/master/resources/Migration%20Guide.md) available for those converting from Phaser 1.x to 2.x.
 In the guide we detail the API breaking changes and approach to our new physics system.
-For a list of all the other new features, updates and bug fixes present in 2.0 please see the Change Log.

-The Change Log for all previous versions is at https://github.com/photonstorm/phaser/blob/master/changelog.md
+The full Change Log is at https://github.com/photonstorm/phaser/blob/master/changelog.md

 How to Build